TrilokGeer/metadata-controller/docs/Proposal.md

 3. User creates `AWSMetadata` object with tag list details.
 4. User creates `CloudMetadata` configuration with controller configuration.
 5. Based on the configuration, controller queries and lists all resources based on classifier tag.
-6. Creates list of existing tags on cloud resource and adds to custom resource.
+6. Creates list of existing tags on cloud resource.
 7. Add/update tag workflow is initiated.

 #### Add/Update tags